Providence Bay: History

 The area around Providence Bay provided good whaling in the early days, particularly in the fall; this may account for some of its popularity as a wintering spot.
 In 1860, the Supreme Court of Hawaii ruled in favor of eight seamen of the whaling brig Wailua of Honolulu which wintered in Plover Bay 1858-9 after staying too late into the fall.
 Captain Lass maintained he had become icebound unintentionally having entered the bay to take on water and remained because of the good whaling.
 The whaling in this instance was done from boats operating from the harbor, where the ship remained moored.
 The crew members alleged that Lass had planned on overwintering, subjecting them to hardship and extending their service in violation of their contract.
 The court ruled for the seamen, holding that although intention was not proved, Captain Lass's actions amounted to recklessness.
 Whymper describes witnessing the pursuit and processing of whales within the bay in 1866.
 In 1871, the whaling bark Oriole, damaged by ice, limped or was towed into Plover Bay to attempt repairs.
 According to John Spears colorful account, Captain Hayes had taken his ship through the ice to reach open water off the Siberian coast, hoping to have the large schools of whales near Plover Bay to himself, but the ship hit a large ice floe.
 The Oriole was subsequently abandoned in the bay; in Spears account, she was tipped on her side for repairs when a hatch gave way, flooding and sinking the ship in minutes.
 By 1880, a visitor on the schooner Yukon found the village on the spit much reduced; whales were no longer abundant and many residents had moved west in search of better hunting.
 The village dogs had all died due to lack of food.

 In 1875 Russian clipper Gaydamak under command of Sergey Tyrtov anchored in Providence Bay.
 Tyrtov, ordered to enforce state monopoly on coastal trading, distributed to local Chukchis printed leaflets addressed to foreign merchants.
 He then headed north to Saint Lawrence Bay where he intercepted Timandra, an American merchant boat involved in trading walrus ivory for alcohol.
 In 1876 the mission was continued by captain Novosilsky on board of Vsadnik.
-Vsadnik anchored in Plover Bay July 5, 1876, performed hydrographic survey of the area and then headed north; she passed Bering Strait, turned west, reaching Cape Shmidt (then Cape Severny, or North Cape in English usage) and safely returned to base.
+Vsadnik anchored in Plover Bay July 5, 1876, performed hydrographic survey of the area and then headed north; she passed Bering Strait, turned west, reaching Cape Schmidt (then Cape Severny, or North Cape in English usage) and safely returned to base.
 Vsadnik did not meet any merchant boats, but found evidence of recent trading with America (including unfinished vodka barrels) in Chukchi huts.